rlouf/birdland/README.md

 Birdland is a famous Jazz club.
 It is also a recommendation library.

-Recommending with Birdland is a two-step process: exploring the possibilities then extracting recommendations from these possibilities.
-To explore the possibilities, the algorithm performs a random walk on the (biaised) user-items bipartite graph starting from a list of items provided as an input; Birdland is a collaborative filtering method.
+Birdland is a collaborative filtering algorithm in two steps: exploration and recommendation.
+To explore possibilities the algorithm performs a random walk on the (biaised) user-items bipartite graph starting from a list of items provided as an input.
 This random walk generates a list of (user, item) pairs that are processed by the recommender which returns a list of recommended items.

 Birdland has some advantages over other collaborative filtering algorithms:

 - *It requires no pretraining.*
   Most collaborative algorithm come with hidden costs.
-Not only do you need to maintain an extra service and a database, you also need to solve an extra problem: the N-nearest-neighbour search.
+Not only do you need to maintain an extra service and database, you also need to solve an additional problem: find the [N nearest neighbors](https://en.wikipedia.org/wiki/Nearest_neighbor_search) of a vector (spoiler: it is not an easy problem).
 - *It is fast.*
   We achieved sub-millisecond performance on an API serving recommendation of millions of items for a million users.
-- *It is simple to reason about, thus to customize*
+- *It is simple to reason about, thus to customize.*
-  To build `Bird`, the original algorithm, we started from the simple question: how would I look for new music to listen?
+  To build `Bird` we started from the simple question: how would I look for new music to listen?
 Back in the LastFM days I would look for users who had listened to similar artists, what they've listened to etc. and trust more users who had very similar tastes. `Bird` does exactly that, but a million times faster than you would.
 There is something you do not like about this story?
 Well, you can adapt `Bird`, or use `Emu`.
 - *It generalizes to a social recommender.*
   `Weaver` uses the social network between users to inform recommendations.
+- *It recommends both items and users in one pass.*
+  No need to find the N nearest neighbors again.
 - *It solves the long-tail problem for a specific set of parameters.*
-  Blog post to come.
-Now, whether this is desirable or not is another debate.
+  (Blog post to come) Now, whether this is desirable or not is another debate.
-- *It is ready for production as is.*
+- *It is ready for production.*
   Birdland has been tested succesfully in production.
-Import `birdland` in the service that will implement the API that serves the recommendations, plug in the data and you're all set.
+Import `birdland` in the service that implements the recommendation API, plug in the data and you're all set.

 The codebase is organized around the following components:

 **samplers**
 - `tower_sampler.go` implements the tower sampling algorithm to sample from a discrete distribution;
 - `alias_sampler.go` implements the alias sampling algorithm to sample from a discrete distribution.